cicsdev/cics-banking-sample-application-cbsa/README.md

 ## Requirements
 - An existing CICS TS region running at V5.4 or later
 - A Db2 subsystem (V12 or later)
-- A Liberty JVM server in CICS (set up and configured during the installation process)
+- A Liberty JVM server in CICS (set up and configured during the installation process) for the Liberty UI and Spring Boot interfaces
-- Java 8 or later
+- Java SE 1.8 or later on the workstation
-- Apache Maven on the workstation (to utilise the Customer Services and Payment interfaces)
+- Apache Maven on the workstation (to build the Liberty UI, Customer Services and Payment interfaces)
 - Various VSAM files (set up and configured during the installation process)
 - A z/OS Connect server (if the RESTful API or the Customer Services or Payment interfaces are required)